tanujthakkar/PID_Controller/ReadMe.md

 make code_coverage
 ```
 This generates a index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.

+## Discussion Notes

+Implementation: Matched with original design class.
+Additional test case: The sampling rate should be always greater than zero.

+To-Do :
+Implentation of test that gives final average velocity.
+Cap the PID velocity with max and min values.